jundalisay/spblist/content/en/research/whittaker/aether/chapter-04.md

 He rejects action at a distance.
 He insists that even the elasticity of his aether* shall be explicable in terms of matter and motion.

-> *Superphysics Note: In actual Cartesian Physics, the vortices manifest as the spacetime vortices which are different from the aether.
+{{< n n="In actual Cartesian Physics, the vortices manifest as the spacetime vortices which are different from the aether." >}}

 This aggregate of small vortices, or "fine-grained turbulent motion," as it came to be called a century and a half later,[6] is intenspersed with solid corpuscles, whose dimensions are small compared with their distances apart.